Hispanic Studies Major and Minor

-With Spanish as the second most widely-spoken world language after Mandarin, and with a projected 40 million Spanish speakers living in the US by 2020, advanced knowledge of Spanish is a valued component of a 21st century skill set in any field.
+With Spanish as the second most widely-spoken world language after Mandarin, advanced knowledge of Spanish is a valued component of a 21st century skill set in any field.
 Our minors in Hispanic Studies complete upper-division courses in Spanish that will complement their professional goals.

 For questions about our Hispanic Studies program, please contact Dr. Lila Carlsen, associate professor of Hispanic Studies.

 Secondary Teaching Credential

 Our teacher education program is an integrated program in which students receive their

 subject matter preparation and professional preparation simultaneously.
 It provides